 If you never intend to use your vehicle in traffic again, you may decommission it permanently.
-Entering a final deregistration for a vehicle in the Vehicular and Driver Data Register terminates vehicle tax liability and insurance premiums.
+Entering a final deregistration for a vehicle in the transport register terminates vehicle tax liability and insurance premiums.
 The registration number also expires.
 A finally deregistered vehicle cannot be commissioned again.

 Final deregistration of a vehicle subject to the End of Life Vehicles Directive (a car, van or three-wheel moped) is free of charge.
 Deregistration of other vehicles, such as lorries or tractors, is also free of charge.
 If you own an end-of-life vehicle, you may deliver your vehicle free of charge to an authorised collection facility for end-of-life vehicles operated by Suomen Autokierrätys Oy to be scrapped.
 You do not need to remove registration plates for delivery.

-The collection facility personnel will check that the person delivering the end-of-life vehicle has the right to do so.
-The collection facility will issue a certificate of destruction to the person delivering the vehicle as documentation of final deregistration of the vehicle.
+The collection facility personnel will check that you have the right to deliver the end-of-life vehicle for scrapping.
+The collection facility will issue a certificate of destruction to you as documentation of final deregistration of the vehicle.
 The actual final deregistration procedure is handled by the collection facility personnel with their recycling operator; you, the person delivering the vehicle, do not have to submit a final deregistration notification for your end-of-life vehicle.

 If a vehicle owned by you that is subject to the End of Life Vehicles Directive (a car, van or three-wheel moped) has been destroyed in a collision or a fire, etc., you may request final deregistration of the vehicle from Trafi.
-Submit a request for final deregistration signed by you to the Trafi registrar and attach an official report on the destruction of the vehicle issued by the police or the rescue services.
+Submit a request for final deregistration, Report on destruction of vehicle (form in Finnish or in Swedish), signed by you to the Trafi registrar and attach an official report on the destruction of the vehicle issued by the police or the rescue services.